AlexsLemonade/refinebio/README.md

 #### Virtual Environment

 Run `./create_virtualenv.sh` to set up the virtualenv.
 It will activate the `dr_env` for you the first time.
-This virtualenv is valid for the entire `data_refinery` repo.
+This virtualenv is valid for the entire `refinebio` repo.
 Sub-projects each have their own virtualenvs which are managed by their containers.
 When returning to this project you should run `source dr_env/bin/activate` to reactivate the virtualenv.